clb21565/mobileOG-db/mobileOG-pl/UsageGuidance.md

 	-d, --db | Diamond Database

-	-m, --metadata |  Metadata used to compare to samples
+	-m, --metadata |  mobileOG-db metadata (csv file) used to compare to samples

 	-p, --pidentvalue |  Percent of Identical Matches of samples to metadata